 After your LLC is approved, you should open an LLC bank account and put money into that account.

-Each of the LLC Members makes an initial capital contribution.
+Each LLC Member makes an initial capital contribution.
 Capital contribution simply means a deposit of money into the LLC bank account.

 You will list the initial capital contributions in your LLC’s Operating Agreement.